ahwagner/ahwagner.github.io/_collections/service/committees/national/clingen_cvi.md

 ---
 colleagues:
   - Subha Madhavan
   - Shashikant Kulkarni
-   - Gordana Raca
-start_date: 2021-02-16
+start_date: 2020-10-05
 ---

 I serve as a member of the ClinGen Somatic Cancer Variant Interpretation